Hijerboa/100-days-of-code/log.md

 ### Day 2: January 7th, 2018
 **Today's Progress**: Tried to troubleshoot the issues with recursion, which appears to be be stemming from the recursion going too deep, or something along those lines.
 Not entirely sure.
 **Thoughts**: I. Hate.
 Recursion.
 But getting things to work is fun too...

+### Day 3: January 8th, 2018
+**Today's Progress**: Thanks to a user over at FCC, I managed to solve the stack overflow issue.
+Now instead of getting an error, it just ge the wrong output...
+Guess that's an improvement.
+**Thoughts**: That wonderful feeling when you think something is working the way you intended for it to work, but then you find out it doesn't, so you silently weep.
+Such fun.